-MOPS is an international organization.
 There are more than 3900 MOPS groups meeting across the United States and in 35 countries around the world.
-MOPS groups meet regularly to celebrate the joys of motherhood and to encourage each other through the challenges.
+MOPS groups meet regularly to celebrate the joys of motherhood and to encourage one another through its challenges.

-MOPS groups are chartered through local faith-based organizations, including churches and parachurch ministries.
+MOPS groups are chartered through local faith-based organizations, including churches and other ministries.
 While each group is different, the MOPS program is built on several foundational principles:

 - Welcoming to all Women: We’ve all been placed in this time and place in history, as the tribe of women raising the world.
 And the beauty is we don’t have to all agree with one another but everyone is in, and we need each other.